Trump hits corporate violators — with a feather

 WASHINGTON — A business that violates federal law — by failing to pay overtime, fouling the air, or committing financial fraud — could have an easier time avoiding the harshest penalties under the Trump administration if it agrees to come forward and cooperate with authorities.

 White House officials said the new enforcement strategy will encourage businesses to do the right thing.
-But critics warn that it encourages bad behavior.
+But critics warn that it fosters bad behavior.

 Across the federal government, the Trump administration is emphasizing the less-punitive approach to combat white-collar crime and civil violations by expanding its efforts to reward companies that come forward to report violations and take steps to fix them, based on an NBC News analysis of enforcement actions at multiple key agencies since the president took office.